citrusframework/yaks/README.md

 ## Getting Started

 YAKS allows you to perform Could Native BDD testing.
-Cloud Native here means that your tests execute within a POD in a Kubernetes cluster.
-All you need to do is to write some BDD feature specs using the [Gherkin syntax from Cucumber](https://cucumber.io/docs/gherkin/).
+Cloud Native here means that your tests executes within a Kubernetes POD.

+With the YAKS operator installed, you can run tests by creating a `Test` custom resource on the cluster.

+Tests are defined using [Gherkin](https://cucumber.io/docs/gherkin/) syntax.
+As a framework YAKS provides a set of predefined steps which help to connect with different messaging transports (Http REST, JMS, Kafka, Knative eventing) and verify responses with assertions on message header and body content.

 ### Windows prerequisite
 For full support of Yaks on Windows please enable "Windows Subsystem for Linux".
 You can do it manually by heading to Control Panel > Programs > Turn